radius-project/radius/docs/content/user-guides/samples/container-app-store/1-cas-overview/index.md

 ### Deploying without Radius

-There are twp options for [deploying the Container App Store Microservice](https://github.com/Azure-Samples/container-apps-store-api-microservice#deploy-and-run) without Radius: GitHub Actions or the Azure CLI.
+There are two options for [deploying the Container App Store Microservice](https://github.com/Azure-Samples/container-apps-store-api-microservice#deploy-and-run) without Radius: GitHub Actions or the Azure CLI.

 ## Adding Radius